 Generally, either of these situations will not affect obligations to a child or children from a prior relationship.
 If the desire is to lower support to children from a prior relationship, the parent would need to how the current child support obligation presented an unfair burden or was unjust in some way.

 Can child support in Charlotte NC be modified?

-Yes, child support can be modified.
+Yes, child support in Charlotte NC can be modified.
 If the child support is court-ordered, the party requesting the modification must show substantial and material change in circumstances.
 The court only considers changes since the most recent order.